Page content

 What is a continued Impact Case Study?

-• The body of underpinning research is the same as described in a 2014 case study.
-This should not be understood solely in relation to the referenced outputs, but means that the continued case study does not describe any new research having taken place since the previous case study that has made a distinct and material contribution to the impact and
+• the body of underpinning research is the same as described in a REF 2014 and/or REF 2021 ICS.
+This should not be understood solely in relation to the referenced outputs, but means that the continued ICS does not describe any new research having taken place since the previous ICS that has made a distinct and material contribution to the impact and

 REF Impact and Evidence

-This information will be updated once the new guidance for REF2029 is published.
+This information will be updated once the finalised guidance for REF2029 is published.

 The following examples of impacts and evidence based on REF 2021 guidance illustrate the various areas in which impact from research may arise.
 This includes evidence examples from Ulster’s REF 2014 submission as well as sample testimonials.
 These examples are indicative only, and should not be interpreted as exhaustive.